mactul/discordslashcommands/README.md

 ### Create a global slash command

-To create a slash command, we need to create this command in a local object and put it on discord The local object is call Command()
+To create a slash command, we need to create this command in a local object and put it on discord.
+The local object is call Command()

 a simple command without arguments looks like this